 Battery passport criteria

-From 2026, every industrial and electric vehicle battery must come with a digital product passport.
+From 2027, every industrial and electric vehicle battery must come with a digital product passport (a battery passport).
 The required information links to safety requirements and the targets for recycled content in batteries.
 More specifically, data must be provided for:

 - Material sourcing